camunda/camunda-docs/docs/components/modeler/forms/form-element-library/forms-element-library-group.md

 ### Usage

-The group component allows for nesting of various form elements.
-Children components inherit the group's path as a prefix to their key, streamlining data mapping.
-You can nest additional group components for deeper organization.
-Groups may also be used to show and hide an entire section.
+The group element allows for nesting of various form elements.
+Children elements inherit the group's path as a prefix to their key, streamlining data mapping.
+You can nest additional group elements for deeper organization.
+Groups may also be used to show and hide entire sections of the form.